 - Create curricular resources that assist with program implementation.

-- Coordinate regional and national events.
+- Coordinate regional and national events and programs.

 - Run the School of Distinction Awards Program for our exemplary schools.